 Everyone working for you—including you—is a happy sales person: We think only our sales team is supposed to talk endlessly about our products and services to our customers and that it’s not for anyone else in the company to focus on.
 A good example of a company that throws this fallacy out of the window – high up in the air – is Southwest Airlines.
 Every employee working with Southwest Airlines primarily has fun while working and that happiness radiates throughout.
 So customers never see disgruntled or morose faces nor cringe under the weight of rude remarks just because employees are not happy working for a company.
 Happy employees cause miracles and customers can’t help but run to grab your products and services.

 Throw in surprises: There isn’t a single person in this world who doesn’t loves surprises (I know I just made a sweeping generalization, but I am an incorrigible optimist); your customers would be thrilled if you threw in a surprise or two each time they get in touch with you.
-Send them flowers and wish them or someone close to them on birthdays and anniversaries, give them a discount when they weren’t expecting it, call them up to tell them that you appreciate their patronage and send in a gift – just like that.
+Send them flowers, Gift Baskets for Women and wish them or someone close to them on birthdays and anniversaries, give them a discount when they weren’t expecting it, call them up to tell them that you appreciate their patronage and send in a gift – just like that.
 So many people are shortsighted when it comes to this.
 They only focus on the fact that it lowers their margins.
 In the long run, however, you will reap the reward of having the most passionate customers and users.

 Delight your customers: Companies all over the world harp about high quality products and services and very few really live up to their promises.
 One of the over-arching goals of your marketing and sales should be to focus on quality; done unto death.
 Singular, almost mono-maniacal focus on delivering high quality products and services while doing everything else you can for your customers is a formula to create a legacy for your startup.